 - DO change your password regularly.

 An increasing problem that computer users are encountering is known colloquially as "panicware".
-Panicware rears it's ugly head when you encounter a web site created or hijacked by unethical software developers who attempt to fool you into thinking that your system has viruses and that you need antivirus software to fix the problem.
-The developer will then attempt to get you to purchase their own software.
+Panicware rears it's ugly head when you encounter a web site created or hijacked by unethical software developers who attempt to fool you into thinking that your system has viruses or has some other problem and that you need some software or service to fix the problem.
 Here's what actually is happening, though:

 The software developer either lures you to their web site or manages to hook to some other legitimate web site.
-When you innocently trigger the developer's site, you get a window pop up that looks like an antivirus scan and claiming that your system is infected by a virus or other malware.
-The popup offers you a "free download" of an antivirus tool that purports to be able to remove the malware.
+When you innocently trigger the developer's hack, you get a window pop up that looks like an antivirus or problem scan and claiming that your system is infected by a virus or other malware or that reports some other sort of problem.
+The popup offers you a "free download" of an tool that purports to be able to remove the malware or correct the problem.
 If you accept, this software will download and install on your system, and then claim to have scanned your system and found multiple additional malware infections.
 They kindly then tell you that their for-purchase software can remove these infections.
+Other scams may ask you to download a tool that will let a "technican" from the scammer access your computer to "fix" the "problems".

 All systems owned or provided by the School of Pharmacy should already have McAfee Antivirus installed.
 So if you get any sort of warning that your system is infected with any sort of malware, check to see if the warning is coming from McAfee.
 If it's not clearly coming from McAfee or an antivirus package that you know you have legitimately purchased and installed, do not agree to any sort of action.

-First and foremost, ABSOLUTELY DO NOT agree to ANY sort of popup or warning that offers to download something to scan your system or to fix the problem.
-It will almost certainly cause problems, not fix them, and in some cases the problems will be so massive that your system will have to be erased and the software rebuilt from scratch.
+ABSOLUTELY DO NOT agree to ANY sort of popup or warning that offers to download something to scan your system or to fix the problem or that directs you to call some number for support.
+It will almost certainly be a fake which will cause problems, not fix them, and in some cases the problems will be so massive that your system will have to be erased and the software rebuilt from scratch.
+Your information may also be stolen.

-If you have any doubts about whether any warning about malware is legitimate, contact the SOP Office of Information Technology Services.
+If you have any doubts about whether any warning about malware is legitimate, contact the SSPPS Information Technology Services office.
 We'll be happy to investigate and let you know if your system has a legitimate problem or if you're encountering a scam.

 Every year a few unlucky users have their laptops stolen.
 There are some simple things you can do to reduce the chance that you’ll join this unfortunate group: